pjf/skyrim-requiem-wine/README.md

 ### Sticking Keys

 If you find that your movement keys in Skyrim are 'sticky', and your character keeps moving in a direction for a while, simply run `xset -r`.
 It turns off the key repeat which is the source of the problem.
 When you're done playing, `xset r` restores key autorepeat.

+### Performance

+If you want the best performance, then using wine-staging with CSMT is the way to go.
+I got a *significant* performance boost by using wine-staging 2.13, enabling CSMT under the "Staging" tag of winecfg, and adding an override for `nvapi` in the libraries tab, and then using the 'edit' button to change that to "disabled".

 ## ModOrganizer